thomas051083/psd-psw/_opsoc-2021/02_gifting-from-the-heart.md

 <br>
 <br>
 <h4>Foreword Coffee Roasters</h4>
 Looking for a gift for a coffee-lover?
-With delivery available at a small cost, the <b>Easy Brew Box ($30)</b> from Foreword Coffee would be just perfect for him or her!<br>
+With free delivery, the <b>Easy Brew Box ($30)</b> from Foreword Coffee would be just perfect for him or her!<br>
 <br>
 <table>
   <tr>